trystan-geoffre/Full-Stack-Trading-App/README.md

 <h2 align="center">🌅 Journey Highlights 🌅</h2>
 <p>
 Building the trading was a logique choice for me.
-I knew that I needed a challenge to showcase my skills in building, maintening dinamicly quering joining tables for well sized database.
+I knew that I needed challenged on building, maintening dinamicly quering joining tables for well sized database.
 Plus I'm an enthousiast of finance and especially trading.
-I had already built a trading AI with TensorFlow so the next step was to build a trading platform based on my own database and having multiple trading strategy.
+Having previously developed a trading AI with TensorFlow (link to the project), the logical next step was to create a trading platform based on a custom database.
+As of now, the database consisting of five different tables, one of which has over 35 million rows.

-When I'm typing this code the database weight 5GB, has 5 different tables with one with more than 35millions rows.
-The platform has 8 different strategy (4 buying and 4 shorting) that can be used for 11 000 different stocks, cryptos... tockers.
-The list of tickers are adjusted everyday, the data are added to the database and shownn in real time on the website.
-Plus on the website you have access to a trading view chart, with every toulls available.
+The platform boasts 8 distinct trading strategies (4 for buying and 4 for shorting) applicable to over 11,000 different stocks, cryptocurrencies, and other assets.
+The list of tickers is updated daily, automated data download providing real-time updates on the website.
+Additionally, the website offers a TradingView chart.

-little disclamer
+<h3>Trading Strategies Efficiency:</h3>
+The trading strategies underwent two testing phases.
+Initially, a 24-day evaluation (October 3rd to 27th) focused solely on the opening range strategies, resulting in a nominal loss of 1.5%.

+Following iterative adjustments and the incorporation of new trading strategies, a subsequent 20-day test spanning from October 27th to November 16th yielded a notable **7.6% profit over these 20days**.
+However, it's crucial to note that these strategies are yet to undergo evaluation over an extended period to comprehensively assess their long-term efficiency and robustness.

-The code is finished and the website function in local, nonetheless, the html code for the user interface is, in my taste, not good enought.
-Even if building website is not a part of the data science fiel I am dedicated to deliver a work of excellance.
-I will publish the link to the website as soon as I finish.
-Thanks for your understanding.
+*The code is complete, and the website functions locally.
+However, I acknowledge that the HTML code for the user interface does not meet the standards of a well-finished website.
+Despite website development not being my primary focus, I am committed to delivering quality work.
+I will share the link to the website as soon as I complete the necessary improvements.
+Thank you for your understanding*

 Before diving into the projects, you'll find a comprehensive list of the main libraries, APIs languages that have been used and a quick definition.